juliendoutre/beagle/doc/report.md

 Since the collection is divided in subdirectories, we introduced an intermediate level of abstraction called a `Shard`, corresponding to all the files in a subdirectory. `Shard` enables to list all the files in its path, and store them as a list of `Document` objects.
 It can then load, filter and lemmatize all of them, get their overall vocabulary, compute stats about them (see class `Stats`) and finally build a reverse index on them (see class `InvertedIndex`).

+The reason we introduced the `Shard` class is that we wanted to test our first implementations on only a part of the dataset.

 Finally, `Collection` is the overall object that operates on a list of shards.
 It can indeed list the subdirectories in its path to construct a list of `Shard`, load them and perform the same computation they can, but on all the shards, so on all the documents.
 It can also load a stop words list from a JSON file, and finally build a `DocIndex` that maps documents id to their path (see `DocIndex`).

 #### `stats.py`